browserengineering/book/book/layout.md

 Backgrounds
 ===========

-Tree-based layout gives every block box a size and position.
+Tree-based layout gives every block a size and position.
 We'll end up using this capability for a lot of different things (dispatching clicks, for example), but for now let's use it for something simple and visually compelling: background colors.